wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
   title: "ChatGPT: OpenAI mitigates data exfiltration vulnerability (more improvements seem needed)"
   description: "Good news.
-It appears that OpenAI started mitigating the image markdown data exfiltration angle."
+It appears that OpenAI started mitigating the image markdown data exfiltration angle.
+It remains vulnerable, but it's great to see a few first actions being taken to mitigate the problem."
   image: "https://embracethered.com/blog/images/2023/openai-fix-3.png"
 ---

-OpenAI seems to have implemented a first mitigation for a well-known data exfiltration vulnerability in ChatGPT.
-Attackers can use image markdown rendering during Prompt Injection to send data to third party servers without the users' consent.
+OpenAI seems to have implemented some mitigation steps for a well-known data exfiltration vulnerability in ChatGPT.
+Attackers can use image markdown rendering during prompt injection attacks to send data to third party servers without the users' consent.

-The fix is not perfect but a step into the right direction.
+The fix is not perfect, but a step into the right direction.
 In this post I share what I figured out so far about the fix after looking at it briefly this morning.

 ## Background